 Hostel accommodation close to Assi Ghat.

-Read more about travel in North India
+Read More About Travel in North India

-- Epic 10 Day Rajasthan Itinerary
+- Epic 10 Day Rajasthan Itinerary.

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 - Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
-They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.

 - Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-- GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+- GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world.
+Find everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 - SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

 - World Nomads – Travel insurance tailored for longterm travel and nomads (including those who have already left home).
-Make sure you have travel insurance before riding those trains in India!
+Make sure you have insurance before embarking on all the great things to do in Varanasi!